Kidswatter/Kidsybot/Installation-guide-for-Ubuntu-14.04-and-other-versions.md

     python3.5 run.py

-Once that's online and good, hit `Ctrl+A` then click `D` separately to 'detach' from the screen.
+Once that's online and good, press `Ctrl+a` then `d` separately to 'detach' from the screen.
 Your music bot should still be online on your server.

 Now you can close your SSH window or terminal and play with your bot!